manofgod747/Economics/README.md

 ## The Axioms of Economics

 ### Natural Axioms
-1. Humans
+1. Humans and psychology
-2. Animals
+3. Animals
-3. Natural Resources
+4. Natural Resources

 ### Foundational Axioms
 1. Output